chloealbright/DevHiveMind/_Low Priority Refinement/Database/Database Archetecture/Schema Design.md

 Data modeling is the process of creating a simplified diagram of a software system and the data elements it contains, using text and symbols to represent the data and how it flows.
-Data models provide a blueprint for designing a new database or reengineering a legacy application.
+Data models provide a blueprint for designing a new database or re-engineering a legacy application.
 Overall, data modeling helps an organization use its data effectively to meet business needs for information.

 A data model can be thought of as a flowchart that illustrates data entities, their attributes and the relationships between entities.
 It enables [data management](https://www.techtarget.com/searchdatamanagement/definition/data-management) and analytics teams to document data requirements for applications and identify errors in development plans before any code is written.